contiv/netplugin/README.md

 ```

 Optionally, variables can be passed to Makefile if needed.
 For example, to
-use 1GB memory for the vagrant VMs, run:
+use 4 GB memory for the vagrant VMs, run:

 ```
 CONTIV_MEMORY=4096 make demo